Private, In-Home Tutoring in Lancaster, New York

 Lancaster, New York Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Lancaster students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Lancaster students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Lancaster Central School District is home to more than 6,000 students.
 It is located in the area in and around Lancaster, New York.
 The curriculum at Lancaster schools is based on standards developed and adopted by the New York State Department of Education.
 The 1996 (revised 2005) New York State Learning Standards guide the development of curricula in subjects including the arts, health, and science.
 The New York State P-12 Common Core Learning Standards, which the state adopted in 2011, guide the development of English Language Arts and Math curricula.